matwilso/matwilso.github.io/_posts/robot-future.md

 They are not given the chance to acquire even a fraction of the information they need about the world to understand it.
 They are starved for training bits, so it's not surprising they understand very little.

-I don't believe it will require radically new and complex processes that we currently "can’t even imagine" to endow networks with this deeper understanding.
+It's not going to require radically new and complex processes that we currently "can’t even imagine" to endow networks with this deeper understanding.
 Some form of large scale predictive training will be sufficient and necessary to get powerful models that allow robots to "see the world".
 These models will provide the context and scaffolding to ground further supervision and human feedback in, and bring us much closer to solving the hard tasks we care about.

 ## Sim2real and learned simulators

-<div style="text-align: center;"><em>It’s all about Software 2.0 baby.</em></div>
+<div style="text-align: center;"><em>And, it’s all about Software 2.0.</em></div>
 <br>
 The field of sim2real deals with training policies in simulation and then deploying them in the real world with little to no fine-tuning.
 Sim2real offers several advantages over real world training, in speed, safety, and environment read + write access.

 Arguably, sim2real is the same idea as model-based learning, where the simulator is the model.
-In MBRL, though, it’s common to learn models end2end with gradient descent.
+In MBRL, though, it’s becoming increasingly common to learn models end2end with gradient descent.
 In sim2real, everyone uses fundamentally traditional simulators, with perhaps partially learned or hybrid components.
 There are trade-offs to this---traditional simulators have nice structure and are general and reusable across tasks---but eventually human engineering becomes a bottleneck that limits the complexity of environments we can handle.

 Eventually, we need to learn our simulators basically from scratch, much more like how humans do.
 The world is too complex and traditional simulators are not flexible enough to handle it.
 Too often their assumptions are broken---with deformable objects, with material property changes, with shattering, with strange artifacts like fire, paint, lightswitches and microwaves---and eventually the structure becomes too burdensome.
 The best simulators of the future will impose fairly minimal structure with some inductive biases for efficient learning<label for="sn-1" class="margine-toggle sidenote-number"/>
 <input type="checkbox" id="sn-1" class="margin-toggle"/>
 <span class="sidenote">
 In the interim, I concede that domain-specific structures are useful for constraining what you have to learn.
-But for training things like household robots in the future, minimal structure will be be best.
+It's hard to say exactly when the changing of the guard will be, but for training something like a household robot in the future, minimal structure is going to be best.
 </span>.

 Robotics simulators should be mainly [Software 2.0](https://medium.com/@karpathy/software-2-0-a64152b37c35) systems, not 1.0.
-For traditional simulation, humans have spent years of domain specific effort, studying the physical world, distilling our knowledge into core principles and equations, and implementing these equations in computer programs.
+To build traditional simulators, humans have spent years of domain specific effort, studying the physical world, distilling our knowledge into core principles and equations, and implementing these equations in computer programs.
 In the end, after a massive “real2sim2real” loop, at extreme cost in human science and engineering effort, we can train RL policies that operate in the real world.
 Ultimately, a learned simulator is a better version of this human-based loop, where the feedback loops are quicker and the neural networks are better at dealing with the high-dimensionality (sys-id and dynamics) necessary to simulate the real world.
 Once learning is in place, learned simulators will require much less effort per incremental advance in performance.
 They’ll just consume data and compute and grow stronger.

 (Also, they'll be way easier to use.
 For a more detailed discussion of learned simulators and the framing they provide, see my [dedicated post](/learned-sims) on this.)